Cookies in Certain Guide

 Introduction

-Cookies are data added to registrants' browsers by the forms and webpages created using Certain.
-The document highlights the essential cookies required for admin-side access to the platform.
+This document also highlights the essential cookies required for admin-side access to the platform.

-Essential cookies are cookies added by default and are required for the application to function.
-They must not be deleted.
+The essential cookies listed under Essential are added by default.
+The essential cookies listed under Essential are required for the application to function.
+The essential cookies listed under Essential must not be deleted.

-Non-Essential Cookies are not required to access the application and are additive.
-The following cookies are used for analytics purposes by the Certain Platform.
-An administrator may disable this by clearing the Certain Google Analytics check box on Account Settings > Implementation > Security > Cookie Settings.
-An administrator may also ensure no Google Analytics value is added to the Form's Setup Page.
+An administrator may disable this for an account by clearing the Certain Google Analytics check box on Account Settings > Implementation > Security > Cookie Settings.

 Identifying Cookies